Frequently Asked Questions

 This site is about us.
 It is about trying to understand our family's past as part of our present lives.
 It is about trying to bring together families that lived to small Jewish Litvak communities and are today dispersed across the world, it is about people with a unique but unified culture finding a myriad ways to confront and adjust to modernity.
 Our ancestors were probably all traditional Jews, but today we are secular, religious, ultra-orthodox, converts, assimilated, Zionist, anti-Zionist and inhabit at least ten countries.
 All however can trace their ancestry back to a few Shtetls.
 This site is about those who left those villages for a better life elsewhere, about those who stayed, about those who perished in the Holocaust and about us, their descendents.
 More information and views on this can be found by clicking here.

-2) Security and Privacy (or why do I need a password).
+2) Code of Privacy (or why do I need a password).

-Unfortunately the world is full of people willing to use personal information for all sorts of nasty deeds.
+Unfortunately the world is full of people willing to use personal information for all sorts of nasty deeds, especially though the crime of identity theft..
 As the aim of this site to trace our family's past the dissemination of data is what is important.
 To ensure security and privacy, only data concerning deceased relatives can be shown publicly.
-Information relating to living family will be protected and will be available with a password provided to you after I know you are bona-fide.
-Please contact me for a password.
+In the family tree that forms part of this site, information relating to living family is protected and is available with a password provided to you after I know you are bona-fide.

 3) Why do some links and menus not work?